Cheeger-Gromov compactness for manifolds with boundary: Proof of the main result (Theorem A)

-complemented by $r_2/2$ in the interior, which after a final rescaling (to have the required range and satisfy the bound from zero on $[- 1/2;1/2] $) is easily seen to satisfy all our requirements.
+complemented by $r_2/2$ in the interior, which after a final rescaling (to have the required range $(- \infty; 1]$ and satisfy the bound from zero on $f^{-1}([- 1/2;1/2] )$) satisfies all requirements: $\pr_2 \o \kappa_{\ell}$ is one of the coordinates, called $x_0$ in \cite{Schick}, whose $C^k$ norm is uniformly bounded by a constant $\overline{c}$ called $D$ in \cite{Schick} (Th.
+2.5.(b1)), that depends only on the constant $C$ as in $(C,k)$-bounded.